PrathameshDhande22/Web-Development-Tutorial/MERN/README.md

 Refer the `Client` Folder for the Frontend interaction with the backend API.

 Refer the `Server` Folder for the Backend code with the help of Typescript.

+### Project => Simple Website

+the project created with MERN stack is a simple website where user can register, login and view the service although it also contains the admin panel to monitor the users to edit,delete same with services and contacts.